httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 certain kinds of corruption.

 Integrity fields are not intended to be a general protection against malicious tampering with HTTP messages.
+In the absence of additional security mechanisms, an on-path, malicious actor can remove or recalculate and substitute a digest value.
-This can be achieved by combining it with other approaches such as transport-layer security or digital signatures (for example, HTTP Message Signatures {{SIGNATURES}}).
+This attack can be mitigated by combining mechanisms described in this document with other approaches such as transport-layer security or digital signatures (for example, HTTP Message Signatures {{SIGNATURES}}).